Akatmks/akatmks.github.io/_posts/2022-11-15-note-on-outliers-in-statistics.md

 ~~It works as such: First, it generates a number of random pairs of tracks for the frame from the position/movement array, and then it calculates the intersection for each pairs of position/movement.
 If all of the intersections are centred around a single point in the 2D space, it will be considered a frame with scaling and should be sent to the scale x/y functions.
 If otherwise the intersections are scattered around the space and especially if there are a lot of parallel pairs of movements, it should be considered a frame without scaling and be sent to the pure x/y functions.~~

 ~~The problem with this step is that the original tracking data likely contains a large number of tracking errors, which will very much mess up the intersection calculation.
-Instead of trying to remove outliers and calculate average deviation, it would be better to~~
+Instead of trying to remove outliers and calculate average deviation, it would be better to ...~~

 Akatsumekusa just realised that there are machine learning models for clustering and there is a good library called scikit-learn.